VijayalaxmiSKumbhar/SFALVSD/Day 0/README.md

-# Welcome to the SFALVSD repository!
-This repository is designed to
+# Welcome to the SFALVSD repository.
+This repository is a comprehensive 12-week SoC Design and Implementation course, featuring 6 weeks of foundational instruction on semiconductor design basics, including floorplanning, placement, clock tree synthesis (CTS), routing, optimization, and verification organized by VSD.

 # Summary of Digital VLSI SoC Design and Planning

 <details>